longrackslabs/teyleten-nrf52840-pinout/README.md

 - **P0.13** - Controls 3.3V power rail (set LOW = power off, HIGH = power on)
 - **P0.14, P0.16** - Reserved pins that cause system issues (avoid using)

+## Power Bus Reset on Power Up
+I found that the 3.3V power rail reset and defaulted off on startup / reboot / power off.
+To reset / enable short the BATTERY+ RAW pin and the RESET pin.
+I did this with a simple momentary button switch.

 ## Usage